 This question refers to the second half of the second sentence, which begins, "Modern epidemiologists believe . . ."
-This sentence uses both the word "contract" and

-"contracted," and the meaning in context is the same for both.
+This sentence uses both the word "contract" and "contracted," and the meaning in context is the same for both.
 The passage discusses the process of inoculation: patients are given a mild case of the illness against which they wish to develop immunity.
 The sentence referred to by the question describes the effectiveness of the procedure in further detail: because the patients got the disease through their skin instead of through inhalation, it was less likely to be fatal.
 To form a prediction for the answer, you could read the sentence, substituting the simple words "got," "received," or "caught" for the word "contracted."
 The answer choices all represent possible meanings of the word "contracted," but only choice (C) acquired matches your prediction for a word that could substitute logically into the sentence as written.

 The passage as a whole is concerned with how to come up with a good definition of tragedy.
 The author leads into Scylla and Charybdis by mentioning "overly broad definitions" and "overly narrow ones," respectively.
 Just afterward, she calls this situation a "definitional dilemma."
 From these clues, you're thus led to infer that Scylla and Charybdis are names for the dangers that may befall anyone who tries to come up with a good definition of tragedy.
 (E) is in line with this inference and is correct.
 (A) cannot be correct because Terry Eagleton begs off providing a good definition in the first place.
 He seems to think that the task is simply impossible.
 So broad and narrow definitions, represented by Scylla and Charybdis, respectively, are not signs of Eagleton's principal faults.
-(B) is outside the scope of the passage.
+(B) is Outside the Scope of the passage.
 The author is making no larger claim about the significance of myth.
-Similarly, (C) is outside the scope.
+Similarly, (C) is Outside the Scope.
 While Scylla and Charybdis are drawn from myth, they in no way establish that Eagleton's dilemma has its origins in myth.
-Like (B) and (C), (D) is also outside the scope.
-Because the author makes no reference to other intellectual inquiries, you have no reason for believing that they are applicable to the case at hand.
+Like (B) and (C), (D) is also Outside the Scope.
+Because the author makes no reference to other intellectual inquiries, you have https://ieltstep.com no reason for believing that they are applicable to the case at hand.

 What is the main point of the passage?
 It is to criticize two authors' views of tragedy (paragraphs 1-2) and to generate a new necessary condition for tragedy (paragraph 3).
-The answer that most closely matches this understanding is (D).
+The choice that most closely matches this understanding is (D).
 Consider that (A) is too narrow: Mandel isn't even mentioned by this choice, despite the fact that he is the "main character" in the passage.
 The problem with (B) is that it includes Eagleton in the author's criticism of Mandel.
 In other words, the author does criticize Mandel for not providing all the necessary conditions for tragedy.
 But she does not have anything explicit to say about whether Eagleton falls prey to the same problem.
 Consequently, (B) is a distortion.
+Moreover, it is incomplete as it leaves out the author's own criterion, set forth in the final paragraph, for what constitutes tragedy.
 Choice (C) is the opposite of what the author says.
 The author implies throughout the passage that tragedy is definable.
 Though she pokes holes in both theorists' accounts, the author seems, if anything, more sympathetic to Mandel, who thinks that tragedy is definable, than she is to Eagleton, who does not.
-(E), finally, is too strong because of the bit that follows "in order to."
-In the final paragraph, the author doesn't provide you with a new definition of tragedy; she simply tells you that there's at least one necessary ingredient in tragedy that Mandel fails to pick up on.
-Think about the point about necessary and sufficient conditions this way: To make a quiche, it's necessary to use eggs.
-But eggs aren't enough for something to be a quiche.
-After all, eggs can be used in a lot of other things-cake and omelets, just to name a few.
-The author is making the same point about powerlessness in the realm of tragedy: it's necessary (or "absolutely essential") but not sufficient for something to be tragic.
+(E), finally, is a distortion: the author takes issue with Mandel's view that tragedy requires the "inevitability requirement."
+She does not find fault with his view that tragedy requires great suffering.